rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 2B.3: Histogram

-Plot a marked up histogram for customer salary data.
+Plot a histogram for customer salary data.

 Histograms help see distribution of data in range bands.
-Note, R / ORE transparently identifies what it sees as appropriate band ranges.
+Note, the hist() function uses the Sturges method by default to identify appropriate breaks.

 ```
 hist(CUST_INSUR_LTV$SALARY/1000,